 About This Course

-This course will prepare you for work as a professional engineer at the forefront of high-technology industry in both technical and managerial roles.
+This Electronic Engineering (with Foundation Year) course will prepare you for work as a professional engineer at the forefront of high-technology industry in both technical and managerial roles.
 During the degree you will gain extensive practical experience to ensure that you develop sound practical skills as well as a thorough theoretical knowledge.

 Successful completion of the Foundation Year will see you progress to Year 1 of the Electronic Engineering programme.